tghpow/JQuery.hoverify-bootnav/README.md

 <script type="text/javascript" src="../hoverifyBootnav.js"></script>
 ```

-If you want to use easing, dont forget to add it [like this one !] <https://jqueryui.com/easing "link to JQuery using"/>
+If you want to use easing, dont forget to add it like this one: <https://jqueryui.com/easing/>

 ### Step 2: Create html (bootstrap nav)